omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ```

 We send the function environment along with the recursion because we will need it when we have to deal with function calls later.
-There, we will need to look up functions and analyse which parameters they take in order to apply the chain rule.
+There, we will need to look up functions and analyse which parameters they take to apply the chain rule.
 For now, we just pass it along in the recursion.

 For aesthetic reasons, we simplify the expression we get from differentiating the body of `f`, using the code we wrote in the previous section.
 We can use `d` like this: